 - Wash hands and scrub nails in warm soapy water.

-- Remove any old nail polish with an acetone-free remover and shape nails with a nail file (be sure to file in one direction: sawing to and fro tends to weaken nail strength).
+- Remove any old nail polish with an acetone-free remover.
+Shape nails with a nail file (be sure to file in one direction: sawing to and fro tends to weaken nail strength).

 - Mix one tablespoon of light olive oil (extra virgin is too sticky), almond or grapeseed oil together with one tablespoon of granulated sugar.
-Rub vigorously over the hands focussing on any hardened areas and stroke gently over any areas that are sore or chapped.
+Rub vigorously over the hands focussing on any hardened areas.
+Stroke gently over any areas that are sore or chapped.
 Cuticles respond well to a bit of sugar scrubbing!

 - Rinse in warm water and pat dry.

 - Apply a little more of the oil to cuticles and base of the nails and massage in.
-Leave to soften for a minute or so, then very gently push the cuticles back using a wooden orange stick (kinder to skin than the metal type).
+Leave to soften for a minute or so, then very gently push the cuticles back using a wooden orange stick.
+These are kinder to skin than the metal type).

 - Next, massage a generous layer of hand cream into your fingers, palms, backs of hands, over the wrists and on to your lower arms.

 - Wipe away any excess cream from the nails and add a little more oil to the nails for extra shine.
 Buff with a soft, dry muslin cloth for a naturally healthy shine.

 If your nails seem to be particularly brittle at the moment, make sure your diet is rich in iron (and vitamin C to help absorption), zinc and magnesium, as well as plenty of essential fatty acids, protein and water.
 Nails also love oil (avocado oil being particularly good) so rubbing a drop into the nail bed and cuticles twice a day will help nails stay long, strong and flake-free.

 Liz’s at-home manicure

 Watch below for Liz’s at-home manicure to keep your hands and nails healthy.